Last8-LLC/workerShare/README.md

 `npm i workerShare`

 ## Using the package
 Import the class from `workershare` in your main thread, and import `receiveData` in your worker threads.
-When using the input data in a worker thread, note that it is located at workerData.input so that the inital value of the shared data can also be sent.
+When using the input data in a worker thread, note that it is located at workerData.input so that the initial value of the shared data can also be sent.

 Note that only setting a property and deleting it will properly update the parent. `Object.defineProperty` and `Object.setPropertyOf` are not caught and transmitted to parent, and direct assignment to the object will unsubscribe the object.

-Additonally, as both workerData and the shared data are themselves objects, workerData.input and properties of the shared data cannot be object, it will throw an error.
+Additionally, as both workerData and the shared data are themselves objects, workerData.input and properties of the shared data cannot be object, it will throw an error.
 As well, messages sent between the parent and the worker with a `sender` property set to `workerShare` will be caught and treated as a data sync message.
-Message events passed into the worker through the recieveData function's onMessageEvent and WorkerData.hire's onMessage will not recieve the message.
+Message events passed into the worker through the receiveData function's onMessageEvent and WorkerData.hire's onMessage will not receive the message.

+Some workers will need their URL wrapped in `new URL()` when it is passed into WorkerShare.hire, namely file URLs such as `import.meta.url`.

 ## Contribution and License
 Contributions are appreciated.
 If you spot a bug or want another feature, create an issue.